-REGISTRATION, SEASONS AND DIVISIONS
+REGISTRATION, SEASONS AND DIVISION

 BC Baseball sets standardized divisions across all baseball associations in BC.
 There are eight divisions, with Mosquito 11U*, Pee Wee 13U, Bantam 15U and Midget 18U levels offering three levels based on player tryouts: